umr4nlp/umr-guidelines/guidelines.md

 Table 9: UMR non-lexicalized roles
 </div>

 These general semantic roles can be categorized based on the types of events with which they occur, shown in Table 10.
-Some participant roles (those found in the first column of the table) express the external cause of an event.
-These can occur with many semantic classes of events.
-Similarly, the “circumstantial” type semantic roles in the last column of the table can occur with a wide range of semantic event classes.
-Note that UMR uses `:temporal` to annotate temporal circumstantials of events, while `:time` is only used as a daughter of `date-entity` concepts to annotate hours and minutes on the clock.
+Participant roles that characterize the central participant(s) in an event only occur with a specific semantic class of event.
+For example, ```:experiencer``` and ```:stimulus``` participants only occur with experiential events.
+The other general participant roles that characterize central event participants are shown in the middle column below along with their associated semantic event class.
+Other general participant roles (shown in the first and third columns below) occur with a wide variety of semantic event classes.
+Those in the first column characterize causes external to the central event.
+Those in the third column label various roles that characterize the external circumstances of the event.
+Note that UMR uses ```:temporal``` to annotate temporal circumstantials of events, while ```:time``` is only used as a daughter of date-entity concepts to annotate hours and minutes on the clock.

 <div id="tab:catroles">